core-wg/oscore/draft-ietf-core-object-security.md

 ## Security Context Establishment {#sec-context-establish}

 The use of COSE_Encrypt0 and AEAD to protect messages as specified in this document requires an established security context.
 The method to establish the security context described in {{context-derivation}} is based on a common Master Secret and unique Sender IDs.
-The necessary input parameters may be pre-established or obtained using a key establishment protocol augmented with establishment of Sender/Recipient ID such as the OSCORE profile of the ACE framework {{I-D.ietf-ace-oscore-profile}}.
+The necessary input parameters may be pre-established or obtained using a key establishment protocol augmented with establishment of Sender/Recipient ID, such as a key exchange protocol or the OSCORE profile of the ACE framework {{I-D.ietf-ace-oscore-profile}}.
 Such a procedure must ensure that the requirements of the security context parameters for the intended use are complied with (see {{req-params}}) and also in error situations.
 While recipient IDs are allowed to coincide between different security contexts (see {{req-params}}), this may cause a server to process multiple verifications before finding the right security context or rejecting a message.
-Moreover, it is recommended to use a key establishment protocol which provides forward secrecy whenever possible.
 Considerations for deploying OSCORE with a fixed Master Secret are given in {{deployment-examples}}.

 ## Master Secret {#master-secret}